rikardgn/learnCpp/README.md

 File i/O
 ----------
 - randCopyMp3New.S
-- Shows to create a program that takes a selection of mp3 files thats located in one directory and creates a random smaller collection from that library in another directory
+- Shows how to create a program that takes a selection of mp3 files thats located in one directory and creates a random smaller collection from that library in another directory
 - This is a debug build but the code is working, just some debug messages left.

 Loops